New Episodes!

 Play Episode

 Greg and I just returned from an incredible trip to Portugal to celebrate our 21st anniversary and we’re excited to record an episode about it.
-We’re going to share all the romance, magic and serendipity we experienced that surprised even us.
+We’re going to share all the romance, magic, and serendipity we experienced that surprised even us.

 It’s difficult for us to put in words the super special experience we shared together during this trip.
 But we’re going to unpack it for you, explain the key ingredients that made it so meaningful, and outline some foundational principles for creating more magic and serendipity in your own life.